jmaronas/pytorch_datasets/README.md

 In this case the code returns the images, the labels and a numpy array containing the bounding boxes.

 The dataset contains a method: dataset.default_collate which can be passed directly to a dataloader.

+### TODO:

+* documentation for cars
+* refactor some code, for instance repeated functions
+* clearly state what is neede to be incorporated in the current functions from torchvision
+* attributes from cars class